The Public Compute Commons Becomes AI Governance

 But this is also the political tension.
 A public compute commons built from private contributions can broaden access while reproducing dependency.
 The terms of access, supported workloads, available tools, telemetry, security rules, acceptable-use policies, pricing equivalents, and continuity of support may all be shaped by corporate platforms.
 A researcher may enter through a public portal but still work inside a private cloud's logic.

 This does not make the model invalid.
 It makes governance explicit.
-The public side must know what it is receiving, what constraints attach, what data flows back, what happens when a partner leaves, and whether the partnership builds public capacity or only routes public research through private infrastructure.
+The public side must know what it is receiving, what constraints attach, what data flows back, how publication rights work, what logs are retained, what happens when a partner leaves, and whether the partnership builds public capacity or only routes public research through private infrastructure.
+That is the same dependency problem tracked in Vendor and Platform Governance, now moved upstream into research infrastructure.

 The lesson from The Data Center Becomes a Civic Machine applies here: infrastructure is not neutral just because it is technical.
 It has siting, energy, procurement, labor, security, and governance consequences.
 Public compute should be judged by the institutional capacity it leaves behind, not only the resources it temporarily unlocks.